 Hi, I’m Chris Wareham.
 The reason this site came about is founded in one of my earliest memories; when I was about 7 years old my father explained to me about our ‘large’ family that lived in Dorset.
 He knew there were quite a few relatives but it wasn’t until I began my research in 1995, that it eventually became clear just how many relatives there were/are or how far back we might trace the family line.

-If the information relates to my direct family, I will then add the new information to our Legacy9 (C) database.
+If the information relates to my direct family, I will then add the new information to our family tree in Legacy9 (C) database.

 This method of research, analysis, quality check, storage and recording is actually proving to work quite well indeed.

 (*or Warham – the name is mainly interchangeable and is due to the scripter who made the records.)